pnp/pnpjs/docs/contributing/index.md

 |[Writing Tests](./debug-tests.md)|How to write and debug tests|
 |[Update Documentation](./documentation.md)|Describes the steps required to edit and locally view the documentation|
 |[Submit a Pull Request](./pull-requests.md)|Outlines guidance for submitting a pull request|

+## Need Help?

+The PnP "Sharing Is Caring" initiative teaches the basics around making changes in GitHub, submitting pull requests to the PnP & Microsoft 365 open-source repositories such as PnPjs.

+Every month, we provide multiple live hands-on sessions that walk attendees through the process of using and contributing to PnP initiatives.

+To learn more and register for an upcoming session, please visit the [Sharing is Caring](https://aka.ms/sharing-is-caring) website.